 General Education Requirements

-These classes include the yearlong core course Exploration and Discovery as well as courses in international studies, foreign languages, scientific and quantitative reasoning, creative arts, and physical education/activity.
+These classes include a two-semester First Year Seminar as well as courses in international studies, foreign languages, scientific and quantitative reasoning, creative arts, and physical education/activity.

 - Major Requirements